 SMART IRB Indemnification Addendum

-This SMART IRB Indemnification Addendum (“Indemnification Addendum”) sets forth certain terms providing for indemnification between a Reviewing IRB/Reviewing IRB Institution and a Relying Institution in connection with their activities under the SMART IRB Reliance Agreement (“Agreement”).
+This SMART IRB Indemnification Addendum (“Indemnification Addendum”) sets forth certain terms providing for allocation of financial liability or responsibility between a Reviewing IRB/Reviewing IRB Institution and a Relying Institution resulting from their activities under the SMART IRB Reliance Agreement (“Agreement”).
 Any Participating Institution in the Agreement may join this Indemnification Addendum (each an “Indemnification Participating Institution”) by executing a SMART IRB Indemnification Addendum Joinder Agreement available at www.smartirb.org, which will be in substantially the same form as in this Indemnification Addendum (“Indemnification Addendum Joinder Agreement”), as further set forth below.
 Certain obligations of this Indemnification Addendum apply only to Private Institutions or only to Public Institutions (as those terms are defined in the Agreement) as identified by the relevant section headings below.

 A glossary of all acronyms and capitalized terms used in this Indemnification Addendum, even if they are defined within the Indemnification Addendum, is provided at Exhibit A to the Agreement.
 Acronyms and capitalized terms used but not otherwise defined in this Indemnification Addendum have the same meanings as given to them in the Agreement.